Vadilal launches Summer 2023 campaign with music video Dil Bole Waah Waah Waah | www.lokmattimes.com

 Vadilal launches Summer 2023 campaign with music video Dil Bole Waah Waah Waah

-Ahmedabad (Gujarat) [India], April 12 (/PNN): Vadilal Enterprises, the leading ice cream brand in the country, has embarked on ...
+Well-known Hip Hop dance group Kings United unveils the song and performs on it for the ﬁrst time ever!

-Ahmedabad (Gujarat) [India], April 12 (/PNN): Vadilal Enterprises, the leading ice cream brand in the country, has embarked on its Summer 2023 campaign with an upbeat, trendy and relatable music video, Dil Bole Waah WaahWaah.
+Ahmedabad (Gujarat) [India], April 13: Vadilal Enterprises, the leading ice cream brand in the country, has embarked on its Summer 2023 campaign with an upbeat, trendy and relatable music video, Dil Bole Waah WaahWaah.

 The vibrant music video, DilBoleWaahWaahWaah, is core to Vadilal’s popular campaign, Dil Bole Waah Vadilal, which revolves around the concept of how people spontaneously appreciate and applaud, saying ‘Waah’, after tasting something delicious and especially, Vadilal ice creams.
 This idea works as the driving force behind the brand’s new campaign.